jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 Maybe you should be able to define orders in which

 <
-This concept is much like the operator concept, which can convert *procedures* with arguments to a textual notation and back.
+This concept is much like the operator concept, which can convert *commands* with arguments to a textual notation and back.

-This conversions isn’t usually?) incorporated into the system procedures of procedure to textually notate, though.
-There is standard way to produce a textual notation from a procedure call.
+This conversions isn’t usually?) incorporated into the system commands of command to textually notate, though.
+There is standard way to produce a textual notation from a command call.

 The concepts ‘literals’ and ‘operators’ are very very alike, and a single word could be used that encapsulates both...
-Standard textual literals and standard textual procedure notation.
+Standard textual literals and standard textual command notation.
 \>

 ##### Structure